 Table of Contents

-Hera (Roman counterpart Juno) is one of the Twelve Olympians and is married to Zeus, the most powerful of all the Greek gods, making her the Queen of the Gods.
+Hera (Roman counterpart Juno) is one of the Twelve Olympians and is married to Zeus, the most powerful of all the Greek gods.
+This makes her the Queen of the Gods.
 She is the Greek goddess of women, family, marriage, and childbirth, and the protector of married woman.
 While she’s seen as a mother figure, Hera is known for being jealous and vengeful against the illegitimate children and many lovers of her husband.

-Hera was extremely venerated by Greeks who dedicated numerous, impressive temples to her worship, including the Heraion of Samon—which is one of the largest Greek temples in existence.
+Hera was extremely venerated by Greeks who dedicated numerous impressive temples to her worship.
+This included the Heraion of Samos, one of the largest Greek temples in existence.
 In art, she is commonly seen with her sacred animals: the lion, peacock, and cow.
 She is always depicted as majestic and queenly.

 Hera’s marriage to Zeus was fraught with infidelity as he had many affairs with various other women.
-Hera’s jealousy towards her husband’s lovers and children meant she spent all of her time and energy tormenting them, trying to make their lives as hard as possible and sometimes even going so far as to have them killed.
+Her jealousy towards her husband’s lovers and children meant she spent all of her time and energy tormenting them, trying to make their lives as hard as possible.
+Sometimes, she even went so as to have them killed.
 It’s ironic that the goddess of marriage never quite had the perfect marriage she so desperately wanted.

 Hera has many children, but there appears to be some confusion about the exact number.
 Different sources give different numbers, but in general, the following figures are considered the main children of Hera: